Irvine Valley's men's soccer team earned its first win of the 2017 season and it was a good one.

 Shoga played the ball into space for an on-running Olivas, who scored with a shot to the far corner past the charging Fresno City goalie.

-Irvine Valley sophomore keeper Ben Chamberlain made six saves on the day, including two nice ones in the first half to keep the match scoreless.
+Irvine Valley sophomore keeper Ben Chamberlin made six saves on the day, including two nice ones in the first half to keep the match scoreless.